mgrabarz/Azure-Dev-Szkolenie/03_lab.md

----
-lab:
-    az204Title: 'Lab 03: Retrieving Azure Storage resources and metadata by using the Azure Storage SDK for .NET'
-    az020Title: 'Lab 03: Retrieving Azure Storage resources and metadata by using the Azure Storage SDK for .NET'
-    az204Module: 'Module 03: Develop solutions that use blob storage'
-    az020Module: 'Module 03: Develop solutions that use blob storage'
----

 # Lab 03: Retrieving Azure Storage resources and metadata by using the Azure Storage SDK for .NET
-# Student lab manual

 ## Lab scenario